 Most marketing organisations are not growing as fast as they previously hoped, and in many cases they are shrinking.
 You may be grappling with how to make your department more efficient and agile in these rapidly-changing times.

-For example, 43% of marketers spend a week or more every month preparing data from marketing analytics software — that’s time that could be better spent developing and executing more resilient marketing strategies.
-To remain agile as marketing budgets shift, you can:
+For example, 29% of marketers spend at least one week or more every month preparing data — that’s time that could be better spent developing and executing resilient marketing strategies.
+To remain agile as marketing budgets shift, you need to make every marketing moment count:

 - Automate time-consuming, error-prone tasks like Excel-based data integration and reporting, so your team is free to focus on bigger problems